 Patients with Graves’ disease may be unable to work because of their disease and its related complications.
-Patients who find themselves unable to work because of their Graves’ disease may qualify for long term disability (LTD) benefits.
-The insurance company will review their claim to see if they qualify under the conditions of that plan.
+If so, they are likely asking themselves, “is Graves’ disease considered a disability?”
+The answer is yes.
+When severe enough, Graves’ disease is considered a disability.
+Patients who find themselves unable to work because of their Graves’ disease may qualify for long term disability (LTD) and/or Social Security Disability benefits.

 What is Graves’ Disease?

-According to PubMed Health, a consumer health Web site produced by the National Center for Biotechnology Information (NCBI), a division of the National Library of Medicine (NLM) at the National Institutes of Health (NIH), Graves disease is an autoimmune disorder that typically leads to hyperthyroidism (overactivity of the thyroid gland).
+According to PubMed Health, a consumer health Web site produced by the National Center for Biotechnology Information (NCBI), a division of the National Library of Medicine (NLM) at the National Institutes of Health (NIH), Graves disease is an autoimmune disorder that typically leads to overactivity of the thyroid gland.

 Causes, Incidences, and Risk Factors

 The thyroid gland is an important organ of the endocrine system.
 It is located in the front of the neck just below the voice box.
 This gland releases the hormones thyroxine (T4) and triiodothyronine (T3), which control body metabolism.
-Controlling metabolism is critical for regulating mood, weight, and mental and physical energy levels.
+Controlling metabolism is critical for regulating mood, weight, and energy levels.
+Thyroid hormones also affect your nervous system function, brain development, body temperature, and other important elements.

 - Breast enlargement in men (possible);